UP2010580/paladin-bot1/README.md

 Once configured, run ```nodemon``` and your bot should come online.
 Every time you make a change to your folder, with nodemon, your bot will be restarted upon saving.

+## Misc

+  When creating new commands there are some options that the command handler looks out for, including these:

+  devOnly: Boolean, true defines as dev only, meaning only people's who's id's match the "Devs" array in config.json can execute this command
+  testOnly: Boolean, true defines as test only, meaning it can only be executed in the server with the ID that matches the "test" in config.json
+  deleted: Boolean, true defines a a deleted command, a deleted command will not be registered by the command handler upon startup

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first